 Beyond the social science, you’ll get to hear how AJ broke the ice with his girlfriend Amy, and how Johnny’s father broke the ice with unsuspecting hikers on the trail.

-- Break the ice with banter – and no, we don’t mean a corny one liner
+- Learn the best way to break the ice with banter – and no, we don’t mean a corny one-liner

 - Learn how to ask a better question